Polling with cancellation

 - Stop called during an in-flight call — the

-AbortControllerrejects the SDK'swithTimeoutwrapper with anAbortError.
+AbortControllerrejects the in-flightfetch()with anAbortError.
 The loop catches it, seessignal.aborted, exits cleanly.
 No lateonUpdatefires. - Tab hidden mid-request — the in-flight call completes (the host

 doesn't pause its end).
 The result is delivered.
 Then the loop